 Metro – this is our favourite supermarket; somewhat smaller than most, but with plenty of choice and a friendlier atmosphere than the very large supermarkets.
 It has three branches in Nicosia, and one in Larnaka.
 Their meat and delicatessen counter tend to be excellent, and while their range of imported products isn’t quite as wide as that in Carrefour, there is still plenty of choice.
 They also feature plenty of produce grown or made in Cyprus.

 AlphaMega – this used to be called Charalambides, and is technically a hypermarket rather than a supermarket, although these days the difference seems rather hard to define.
 A few years ago they only had branches in Nicosia, selling a wide variety of goods, but in recent years have opened up stores in Larnaka, Limassol and Paphos.
-They tend to have quite a few imported goods and offer reasonable value
+They tend to have quite a few imported goods and although they tend to be a bit pricier than other supermarkets, they are one of the few that offer online purchasing via their website.

 Lidl – introduced into Cyprus in 2010.
 Lidl has very low prices for some products, but the range tends to be limited.
 Branches have opened in Nicosia, Larnaka, Limassol and Paralimni.
 They began with a massive, island-wide advertising campaign and feature special offers each week.
 Worth visiting if you have a large family.
 However the locations are some distance from most residential areas so the cost of travelling has to be taken into account too.

 If you prefer to shop at smaller, locally-run food shops – either mini-marts or specialist stores such as greengrocers or bakeries, see the page on buying food at small shops, which includes a brief overview of the cost of food in Cyprus.